Republican Party

 kurtster

-Location: where fear is not a virtue Gender:
+Location: where fear is not a virtue

-Apr 17, 2024 - 10:05am |
+Posted: Apr 17, 2024 - 10:05am

-Beaker wrote: islander wrote: This is how most of us feel constantly swatting down your disingenuous arguments.
-Your post was so munged It took three tries and extra effort to reply to it, and that's just a base technical problem not even the poorly processed meat of the argument.
-That's one of several well-known RP forum issues, not the fault of any poster.
-Anyone with enough savvy to flip the reply display to html mode and tweak accordingly, knows this.
-The coding for this discussion forum to fix the bugs hasn't been updated in ages - and as the forum content offered brings little value to RP, I can't say I blame them.
 Yeah, my bad.
 I got stupid.
 Back when it was even crazier I used to copy everything I had done before hitting submit to prevent things from disappearing.
 Things have been functioning rather smoothly lately and shit happens.
 This wasn't an RP problem, my internet went out in the middle of the posting process unbeknownst to me and I lost stuff hitting refresh finding that the net was not connected.
 Back to the old copy for just in case.
-Munged, eh ?
-I had to google that one. yeah, right.
-The curse of intelligence.

 Beaker